splunk/public-o11y-docs/gdi/opentelemetry/components/sqlquery-receiver.rst

 Perform queries
 =================================================

-A query consists of a sql statement and one or more logs and/or metrics section:
+A query consists of an SQL statement and one or more logs and/or metrics section:

 * At least one log or one metric section is required.
 * While it's technically possible to put both logs and metrics sections in a single query section, requirements for log and metric queries are quite different.